DiscreteTom/stickdeck-rs/README.md

 ### General

 1. Start the server on Steam Deck.
 Make sure the server is running and the input is captured.
-2. Make sure your PC and your Steam Deck are in the same network.
+2. Make sure your PC and Steam Deck are on the same network.
-3. Make sure the client on your PC is under the same minor version as the server on Steam Deck.
+3. Make sure the client on your PC is the same minor version as the server on Steam Deck.
 4. Run `launch.bat` on your PC.
 Once you see `Virtual controller is ready` in the console, StickDeck is ready.
 5. (Optional) If you want to test the controller, run `joy.cpl` (which is a built-in Windows joystick test tool).

 > [!NOTE]
-> By default the client will try to connect `steamdeck:7777`.
-If you want to connect to a different server, you can edit `launch.bat`, replace the `steamdeck` with your server IP.
+> By default, the client will try to connect to `steamdeck:7777`.
+If you want to connect to a different server, you can edit `launch.bat` and replace `steamdeck` with your server IP.
-> You can find the server IP on the first line of the StickDeck UI window while the server is started.
+> You can find the server IP on the first line of the StickDeck UI window when the server is started.

 ### Mouse Actions